-(a) Provide a comprehensive and integrated sustainable urban drainage network;
+- (a) Provide a comprehensive and integrated sustainable urban drainage network; - (b) Provide 20% biodiversity net gain, in line with Policy DS21; and

-- (b) Provide 20% biodiversity net gain, in line with Policy DS21; and - (c) Provide habitat, pollinator and ecological connectivity across the site.
+(c) Provide habitat, pollinator and ecological connectivity across the site.

-- (a) Provide primary vehicle access to the site from Castle Road; and - (b) Explore options for improvements at the junction of Castle Road, Northwood Road and Kingsdown Park in conjunction with Site W10.
+- (a) Provide primary vehicle access to the site from Castle Road; - (b) Explore options for improvements at the junction of Castle Road, Northwood Road and Kingsdown Park; - (c) Support active travel by facilitating safe and convenient pedestrian and cycle connectivity; and - (d) Conduct a Parking Study to measure the impact of the loss of parking for local amenities and consider mitigation as necessary.

-(a) The community services and facilities must be delivered prior to occupation of 25% of the total dwellings.
+The community services and facilities must be delivered prior to occupation of 25% of the total dwellings.